Yobe State, Nigeria

 While Yobe state is an agricultural state it also has rich fishing grounds and mineral deposits of gypsum, kaolin, and quartz.
 The state's agricultural products include: gum arabic, groundnuts, beans, cotton.
 The state is also said to have one of the largest cattle markets in West Africa located in Potiskum.

-It has numerous tourist attractions among which are
+It has numerous tourist attractions include:

 - Dagona Birds Sanctuary,